jamesheald/COIN/README.md

 ```
 This result can be averaged across particles on each trial, as all particles within the same run have the same weight.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names).

-### Evaluating the log likelihood
+### Fitting the model to data

+To find the maximum likelihood estimate of parameters, the probability of data given parameters (liklihood) must be evaluated.

 To perform maximum likelihood estimation of parameters, the log likelihood must be evaluated for a set a parameters.

 To fit the COIN model to data using maximum likelihood estimation,

-the probability of data given parameters (liklihood) is evaluated.

 define the model parameters (see [Properties](#properties)) and pass the data to the class object via the adaptation property; the data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
 The negative log likelihood of the data can then be estimated by calling the objective_COIN method on object obj:
 ```